 AGF Announces March 2023 Cash Distributions for Certain AGF ETFs

-/EIN News/ -- TORONTO, March 17, 2023 (GLOBE NEWSWIRE) -- AGF Investments Inc. (TSX:AGF.B) (AGF) today announced the March 2023 cash distributions for AGF Systematic Global Multi-Sector Bond ETF, AGF Systematic Global Infrastructure ETF, AGF Global Sustainable Growth Equity ETF and AGF Global Opportunities Bond ETF, which pay quarterly distributions.
+TORONTO, March 17, 2023 (GLOBE NEWSWIRE) -- AGF Investments Inc. AGF (AGF) today announced the March 2023 cash distributions for AGF Systematic Global Multi-Sector Bond ETF, AGF Systematic Global Infrastructure ETF, AGF Global Sustainable Growth Equity ETF and AGF Global Opportunities Bond ETF, which pay quarterly distributions.
 Unitholders of record on March 27, 2023 will receive cash distributions payable on March 31, 2023.

 Details regarding the final "per unit" distribution amounts are as follows: